umeshkumarbj/README-Files/voice-sdk/README.md

 This library relies on several peer dependencies, including:

 @nice-ccf/core-sdk

 @nice-ccf/common-sdk

 @nice-ccf/i18n

 @nice-ccf/shared-apps-lib

 # Usage

-1. Import necessary modules:<br />
+1. Import necessary modules:

-   import { CXoneVoiceClient } from '@nice-ccf/Voice-sdk';<br />
+      import { CXoneVoiceClient } from '@nice-ccf/Voice-sdk';

       Import other relevant functionalities as needed (e.g., VoiceConnectionStatus, VoiceMessageType, VoiceConnection etc.,)

-2. Initialize CXone Client:<br />
+2. Initialize CXone Client:

-   const cxoneVoiceClient = CXoneVoiceClient.instance;<br />
+      const cxoneVoiceClient = CXoneVoiceClient.instance;

       await cxoneVoiceClient.connectServer('acdAgentId', 'options', 'audioElement', 'appName'); // Replace with actual value for this params

-3. Leverage SDK functionalities:<br />
+3. Leverage SDK functionalities:

-   Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneVoiceClient, CXoneVoiceMessageType etc. <br />
+      Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneVoiceClient, CXoneVoiceMessageType etc.

       Explore the available classes and methods within the library to interact with CXone voice-sdk functionalities.

 ## Compatibility